abernicchia-heroku/heroku-github-actions-runner/README.md

 If you don't keep the package up-to-date then GitHub won't enqueue jobs.

-This project includes a workflow that once a week will rebuild the docker container and download the latest updates automatically.
+This project includes a workflow that can be run manually or once a week.
+It will rebuild the docker container and download the latest updates automatically and it will deploy automatically to your Heroku self-hosted runner app.

+To take advantage of this automation you need to [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) or [mirror](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository#mirroring-a-repository-in-another-location) this repository to your private organisation's repository and enable workflows run.

 ## GitHub Runner Script Usage

-The following is how to use the `config.sh` and `run.sh` scripts installed by the runner package.
+The following is how to use the `config.sh` and `run.sh` scripts installed by the runner package (see https://github.com/actions/runner/blob/main/src/Runner.Listener/Runner.cs).

 ```
 Commands: